 - Adding, deleting, or rearranging pages in the navigation menu.

-Note: When previewing a template, content edits on your own pages will be publicly visible.
+Note: When previewing a template in version 7.0, content edits on your own pages will be publicly visible.
 Demo pages won't be visible.
 To learn more, visit Switching templates.

 Keep your site private

-Note: Setting up G Suite or verifying other services may require you to temporarily deactivate site-wide or page passwords.
+Note: Setting up Google Workspace or verifying other services may require you to temporarily deactivate site-wide or page passwords.

 Remove content from search engines